Late Diagnosed Autistic Woman

 To reclaim what was always mine: my intuition, my voice, my sensory brilliance, my deep capacity for connection.

-This blog exists at the intersection of personal story and professional insight — a place where we can explore identity, sexuality, neurodivergence, and the quiet power of self-understanding.
+This blog exists at the intersection of personal story and professional insight — a place where we can explore identity, neurodivergence, and the quiet power of self-understanding.

 Whether you’re newly diagnosed or years into your journey...